Distributed Representations of Entities in Open-World Knowledge Graphs: Decentralized Attention Network

-Here, we simply use a mean aggregator to obtain the decentralized embedding $\mathbf{d}_{i}^0$ of layer $0$, but other aggregators like pooling may be employed as well.
-This simple mean aggregator can also be regarded as a CBOW model with dynamic window size.
-For the architecture and implementation of DAN, please refer to Appendix~\ref{app:dan}.
+We use a mean aggregator to obtain the decentralized embedding $\mathbf{g}_{i}^0$, and other pooling aggregators~\cite{Pooling} can also be employed.
+Therefore, DAN is as efficient as GAT, with the only divergence being the additional aggregator (Equation (\ref{eq:mean_aggregator})).